cgnomads/GSOPs/README.md

 ## Synthetic Training Data
 * You can use Houdini renders from procedural and manually generated camera poses (in COLMAP format) to convert your CG scenes to 3D Gaussian Splats.
 With GSOPs 2.0, png image support has been added to the `generate_training_data` SOP.
 This means you can train alpha-masked 3DGS models, producing cleaner reconstructions.
+* The `gaussian_splats_generate_training_data` SOP has been updated in GSOPs 2.5 to support rendering in Karma and other 3rd party renderers.
+Previously, the render camera was constrained via Python, which caused evaluation issues in other Houdini contexts.
+The render camera is now constrained via channel expressions, avoiding this race condition.

 ## Help
 * All digital assets exist in the SOPS context and (most) have their own help card documentation.